fireeye-ops/cache/README.md

 #### Research Infrastructure Engineer - March 2015, ongoing

-- provided infrastructure support for researchers in FireEye Labs (R&D) and planning/deployment of a few internal services
+- provided infrastructure support for researchers in FireEye Labs (R&D) and planning/deployment of a few internal services used by malware researchers
-- implemented various services and processes for automating Linux systems in the various stages of their lifecycle, mainly via ansible but including other not-yet-public automation software.
+- implemented processes for automating system lifecycle, using a template-based PXE provisioning server for baremetal and Ansible for continuous configuration management and software deployment; also built and integrated automated provisioning for FireEye's appliance OSes within this environment, removing the need for researchers to manually install and configure them theirselves.
 - worked with several distributed systems, including but not limited to Ceph, Cassandra, Elasticsearch, and internal FireEye systems.
-- deployed HA virtualized environment within Labs, which our internal GitHub Enterprise service runs on (that I also am primary maintainer of)
+- deployed HA virtualized Proxmox environment within Labs, which my team hosts and maintains many services on, including GitHub Enterprise and NetBox
-- managed inventory and hardware for a fleet of approximately one thousand
+- managed inventory and hardware for a fleet of ~900-1000
 - deployed and maintained monitoring environment centered around Prometheus
 - wrote several ansible roles of good quality (subjective in a sense - but check out the Github link), many of which are open sourced